HL7/fhir-udap-security-ig/input/pagecontent/discovery.md

 Servers **SHALL** support the `community` parameter.
 IF a client includes this parameter in its metadata request and the server recognizes the community URI, the server **SHALL** select a certificate intended for use within the identified trust community, if it has been issued such a certificate, and use that certificate when generating the signed JWT returned for the `signed_metadata` element.
 If a server supports different UDAP capabilities for different communities, it **MAY** also return different values for other metadata elements described in [Section 2.2] as appropriate for the identified community.
 If the server does not recognize the community URI or does not have a suitable certificate for the identified community, it **MAY** return a `204 No Content` response to the metadata request to indicate that no UDAP workflows are supported by server in the context of that community, or it **MAY** return its default metadata, i.e. the metadata that it would have returned if the `community` parameter was not included in the request.

 Note: The authors recommend that the client be prepared to handle server metadata signed with a key for a different trust community than expected, regardless if the community parameter was used.
+If the client cannot validate the server's signed metadata because the server's certificate is from a different community that is not trusted by the client, then the client will terminate the workflow as per the validation requirements in the previous section.

 {% include link-list.md %}